aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-print/_index.md

 type: docs
 weight: 80
 url: /net/working-with-print/
+description: This section explains how to print a document via XpsPrint with Aspose.Diagram.
 ---

 ## **How to Print a Document on a Server via the XpsPrint API**